Reconstructing the neutron star equation of state from observational data via automatic differentiation

-As a modern computational paradigm, deep learning is exquisitely tailored to represent indirect mappings or find hidden structures in complex systems.
-It has been proven effective in solving a number of physical problems, such as determining the parton distribution function~\cite{Forte_2002,Collaboration_2007,Gao:2022iex}, reconstructing the spectral function~\cite{Kades:2019wtd, Zhou:2021bvw, Chen:2021giw}, and identifying the phase transitions or dynamical parameters in heavy-ion collisions~\cite{Pang:2016vdc,Du:2019civ, Wang:2020hji, Wang:2020tgb, OmanaKuttan:2020brq, Kuttan:2020mqj,Jiang:2021gsw}.
-Recent works that implement machine learning in a supervised learning manner include, for example, the non-linear mapping between a mass-radius~($M$-$R$) curve and its corresponding EoS~\cite{fujimoto:2018methodology, fukushimaPhysRevD.101.054016, fujimoto:2021extensive,morawski:2020neurala,Ferreira_2021,galaxies10010016}.
-The learned mapping is represented by a neural network which predicts the EoS or its parameters from NS observations.
-Although the supervised learning algorithms constrain the EoS to a reasonable range, using a specific training data set in the data-hungry network might lead to unavoidable generalization errors~\cite{goodfellow:2016deep}.
-In addition, the uncertainty estimation of the reconstructed EoS lacks principled guidance.
-Alternatively, one could parameterize the EoS in a model-independent way, and then infer the parameters from finite observations.
-This can be achieved through Gaussian processes~\cite{essick:2020nonparametric,landry:2020nonparametric} or the conventional Bayesian inference\cite{Steiner_2010, raithel:2017neutron, Traversi_2020,Thete:2022eif}.
+As a modern computational paradigm, deep learning is tailored to represent indirect mappings or find hidden structures in complex systems.
+It has been effective in solving a number of physics problems, such as determining the parton distribution function~\cite{Forte_2002,Collaboration_2007,Gao:2022iex}, reconstructing the spectral function~\cite{Kades:2019wtd, Zhou:2021bvw, Chen:2021giw}, and identifying phase transitions and impact parameters for heavy-ion collisions~\cite{Pang:2016vdc,Du:2019civ, Wang:2020hji, Wang:2020tgb, OmanaKuttan:2020brq, OmanaKuttan:2020btb,Jiang:2021gsw}.
+Recent works implement machine learning in a supervised learning manner.
+These include, for example, the non-linear mapping between a mass-radius~($M$-$R$) curve and its corresponding EoS~\cite{fujimoto:2018methodology, fukushimaPhysRevD.101.054016, fujimoto:2021extensive,morawski:2020neurala,Ferreira_2021,galaxies10010016}.
+The learned mapping is represented by a neural network which predicts the EoS or its parameters from NS observational data.
+The supervised learning algorithms constrain the EoS in a reasonable range.
+However, using a specific training data set in the data-hungry network may lead to generalization errors~\cite{goodfellow:2016deep}.
+In addition, the uncertainty estimate for EoS thus reconstructed lacks principled guidance.
+As an alternative, the EoS can be parameterized in a model-independent way, and the parameters inferred from finite observations.
+This can be achieved through Gaussian processes~\cite{essick:2020nonparametric,landry:2020nonparametric} or by the conventional Bayesian inference\cite{Steiner_2010, raithel:2017neutron, Traversi_2020,Thete:2022eif}.
 In the latter approach, one could make use of shallow neural networks to parameterize the EoS and determine its parameters in an unsupervised way~\cite{Han:2021kjx}.
-A flexible parameterization may however lead to a computationally expensive optimization process.
+A flexible parameterization may, however, lead to a computationally expensive optimization process.